-The Foundation has six trustees.
+The Foundation has seven trustees.
 They are appointed for three terms of five, four and three years respectively, so serve a maximum of twelve years.

 Professor David Rhind CBE FRS Hon FBA (Chair)

 Professor Sir David Watson MA PhD

 Lord Krebs Kt, MA, DPhil, FRS, FMedSci, Hon DSc

 The Right Honourable Lord Justice Ryder TD, DL, FRSA

 Professor David Rhind was appointed Chairman in 2010.
 He has been a Trustee since 2008.

 Professor Rhind is also Chair of the government’s Advisory Panel on Public Sector Information and Chair of Portsmouth Hospitals NHS Trust Board.
 He is Deputy Chair of the UK Statistics Authority and has previously held posts as a Director on the Court of the Bank of England and Vice Chancellor and President of City University in London.

 Until 1998, Professor Rhind was Director General of the Ordnance Survey and oversaw the creation of the world’s first national digital topographic database.
 He has been a member of the Economic and Social Research Council and Chaired the Academy of Social Sciences’ Commission on the Social Sciences.

 Professor Rhind holds the rare distinction of being both an elected Fellow of the Royal Society and an Honorary Fellow of the British Academy.